sfitzhenry24/nuxt-starter-netlify-cms/content/index.md

 ---
-title: Great coffee with a conscience
+title: Welcome to the T. Fitz Design Experience!
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: T. Fitz Design
+subheading: See how you can spruce up your home without breaking your budget
-mainpitch:
+# mainpitch:
-  title: Why Kaldi
+#   title: Who is Tami Fitzhenry?
-  description: >
+#   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+#     Tami Fitzhenry description
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  T. Fitz Design is the ultimate spot for style lovers who want to improve their home decoration without breaking the bank.
+One of Tami's core philosphies is avoiding waste - many "junk" items are simply a good sanding and paint job away from becoming mainstay pieces of a room.
 intro:
   blurbs:
     - image: /img/coffee.png
       text: >
-        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
-We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
-Check our post or contact us directly for current availability.
+        Style comes in all colors, shapes, sizes, textures, designs and budgets!
+I am committed to inclusivity on a personal level, as you should feel in control of the decorative process for your space.
+I love hearing your ideas first and using those to springboard our discussion.
+As a proud Maxxinista, I always look for ways to save within the design process because it shouldn't take a large budget to live in a chic space.
     - image: /img/coffee-gear.png
       text: >
-        We offer a small, but carefully curated selection of brewing gear and tools for every taste and experience level.
-No matter if you roast your own beans or just bought your first french press, you’ll find a gadget to fall in love with in our shop.
+        Collaborative Interior Design - The collaborative aspect is KEY to what I do that is different than a designer just going in with a blank slate and big budget.
+I want the space to feel like your space and will do everything I can to get you there.

-    - image: /img/tutorials.png
+    # - image: /img/tutorials.png
-      text: >
+    #   text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
-Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+    #     Love a great cup of coffee, but never knew how to make one?
+Bought a
+    #     fancy new Chemex but have no clue how to use it?
+Don't worry, we’re here
+    #     to help.
+You can schedule a custom 1-on-1 consultation with our baristas
+    #     to learn anything you want to know about coffee roasting and brewing.
-        Email us or call the store for details.
+    #     Email us or call the store for details.
-    - image: /img/meeting-space.png
+    # - image: /img/meeting-space.png
-      text: >
+    #   text: >
-        We believe that good coffee has the power to bring people together.
+    #     We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
+    #     That’s why we decided to turn a corner of our shop into a cozy meeting
+    #     space where you can hang out with fellow coffee lovers and learn about
+    #     coffee making techniques.
+All of the artwork on display there is for
+    #     sale.
 The full price you pay goes to the artist.
   heading: What we offer
   description: >
     Kaldi is the ultimate spot for coffee lovers who want to learn about their